huijing/slides/71-fronteers-2019/README.md

 ## On some history of digital displays

 The digital age is one of light and electronic signals.
 Perhaps it may be more apt to say of light created by electronic signals.
-I've gone on and one about ancient art work and photography, but really today's story is about this little fella, and what it represents.
+I've gone on and one about ancient art work and photography, but really today's story starts off with this adorable thing, and what it represents.
+Meet Pixel.
+No, not the Google phone, not that Pixel.
+This pixel has been around far longer than that phone.

 Meet Pixel.
 No, not the Google phone, not that Pixel.
 This pixel has been around far longer than that phone.
 Pixel is a pretty well-defined character, multiple definitions if you look around, but the most common one calls a pixel the smallest unit of an image which can be displayed on a digital display device, the basic logical unit for representing digital graphics.